-GPSR – General Product Safety Regulation enters into force
+GPSR in 2026: What the General Product Safety Regulation has brought

 The GPSR (General Product Safety Regulation) is a regulation issued by the European Union.
 It aims to ensure that products placed on the market are safe for consumers.
 This regulation replaces the older General Product Safety Directive.
-It responds to current technological and commercial trends and provides a modernised framework for what we will consider a safety standard.
+It responds to current technological and commercial trends and provides a modernised framework for what is considered a safety standard.

 • product characteristics,